iaingray/yii-logentries/README.md

 To use:

 1. Download files to into Yii's extensions folder
+2. Get the le_php files (they are a git submodule, so git submodule init follosed by git submodule update)
-2. Generate an API key at Logentries.com
+3. Generate an API key at Logentries.com
-3. Add the log route into the config file log section as follows:
+4. Add the log route into the config file log section as follows:

 ```php
 'log'=>array(